Carlos Beltran retires at 40 after winning first World Series title

-Carlos Beltran is retiring at age 40 after winning his first World Series title in his 20th major league season.
+It took quite some time, but Carlos Beltran finally got there, winning a World Series title after 20 seasons in the majors.

-The outfielder made the announcement Monday, 12 days after the Houston Astros beat the Los Angeles Dodgers in Game 7 of the World Series.
+Now he is leaving the Houston Astros and leaving baseball, retiring after a career in which he was a nine-time All-Star and was Rookie of the Year.
+The 40-year-old designated hitter and outfielder made the announcement Monday, 12 days after the Astros beat the Los Angeles Dodgers in Game 7 of the World Series.

+He announced his retirement in an essay written for The Players' Tribune website.
+His story touched on what finally winning a championship meant to him.

+"I realized early on that my purpose in this game was to share knowledge with younger players and to give back to the game of baseball," he wrote.
+"I always wanted to do that – that, and be the best teammate I could possibly be.
+Over 20 years, I feel like I accomplished that.

+"So whether we won or lost Game 7, I would have still been happy with my career.
+But it still feels nice to have a ring," he continued.

-Beltran is a nine-time All-Star who won the 1999 AL Rookie of the Year award and three Gold Gloves.
+Besides being named an All-Star nine times, most recently in 2016, and the 1999 AL Rookie of the Year, he won three Gold Glove and two Silver Slugger awards.

 His production dropped dramatically this year.
 He hit .295 with 29 homers and 93 RBIs for the New York Yankees and Texas in 2016.
 He then batted .231 with 14 homers and 51 RBIs for Houston.
+Despite that, Beltran's veteran presence and his work with Houston's younger players including Jose Altuve, Carlos Correa and Marwin Gonzalez proved invaluable for the Astros.

+"He was worth every penny for us ... he helped us win in a lot of ways, even though his numbers were not what they were last year, he contributed in a lot of ways that were not really seen by our fans," Houston general manager Jeff Luhnow said.
+"They were talked about a lot by our players.
+Also I think people know what I'm talking about.
+He really was a player-coach for us this year and he contributed in ways that lead me to believe there's no way we win the championship without him this year."

 He finishes with a .279 average, 435 homers, 1,587 RBIs and 312 stolen bases.
 He also has played for Kansas City, the New York Mets, San Francisco and St. Louis.